abhinavmodem/ECO-PAGE/README.md

 🌐 Web Development: The project showcases our collective skills in front-end (HTML, CSS, Bootstrap, and JavaScript) and back-end (Flask and MySQL) development.

-🚀 Hosting: Eco Page is live and hosted for real-world use, demonstrating our ability to deploy web applications.

 🙌 Contributors: A special shout-out to my dedicated team of contributors: